asadovka/cyb_web2/docs/cyb.md

 Initially unregistered names in `.crr` will be distributed under flat fee for cyb root registry owner in Chaingear.
 We are going to start from 1 ETH for every name and will see will it be enough to protect from abusive squatting or not.
 It is possible that we will switch to auction form of distribution in a future.

+## .cyb

+Extension over `.crr`.

+Added fields: logo, tagline, manifest, meta, code, crr.

+As result it become suitable to be an app store for browser.
+Appstore treats pinned apps as installed if at leas one permission is granted.

 ## .access

 Permission management is of paramount importance in the process of safe application distribution.
 We want to improve upon 3 critical aspects of permission management in web: